-(2) Any woman who, on 17th February 1965, has been married to a personbut whose marriage has been terminated by death or dissolution before 18th February 1965 shall be entitled, upon making application in such manner as may be prescribed by or under an Act of Parliament, to be registered as a citizen of The Gambia.
+- [1970.
+3 - (b) who, having died before 18th February 1965, would, but for his death, have become a citizen of The Gambia by virtue of that section but whose marriage has been terminated by death or dissolution before 18th February 1965 shall be entitled, upon making application in such manner as may be prescribed by or under an Act of Parliament, to be registered as a citizen of The Gambia.